lucidrains/cross-transformers-pytorch/README.md

 ## Cross Transformers - Pytorch (wip)

-Implementation of Cross Transformer for spatially-aware few-shot transfer, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2007.11498">Cross Transformer</a> for spatially-aware few-shot transfer, in Pytorch

 ## Citations